ROI: Doubling your Total Comp

 It is right, the 6,150% ROI from investing in yourself is not guaranteed, but what you also gain is the support of a community.
 Knowing you are not alone, knowing we are doing this together, and minimizing the emotional ups and downs is invaluable.
 This support helps you thrive during your transitions, and that is priceless. ☺️

-They didn’t get there by relying on AI prep or memorized frameworks.
+They didn’t get there by memorizing frameworks.

-Every month you delay your offer means losing $10K-$20K+ in total comp when you are targeting $500K-$1M+ roles at L6 - L9 levels.
+Every month you delay your offer often means $18K+ in total comp left on the table when you are targeting $900M+ roles.

-If you want to shorten your time-to-offer and interview with clarity and confidence go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟
+If this is the year you want to show up differently: clearer and more strategic to shorten your time-to-offer go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟

 background